LCSW vs. Psychologist: Key Differences Explained

 The History of Psychology Still Influences Professional Practice Today

-A fellow of his, Wilhelm Wundt, founded the first laboratory dedicated to psychological research in Leipzig in 1879 and suddenly the ball was rolling through Europe, with luminaries like Pavlov, Ebbinghaus, and Freud branched out into important applications of psychology like conditioning, memory, and psychoanalysis.
+A fellow of his, Wilhelm Wundt, founded the first laboratory dedicated to psychological research in Leipzig in 1879, and suddenly the ball was rolling through Europe, with luminaries like Pavlov, Ebbinghaus, and Freud branching out into important applications of psychology like conditioning, memory, and psychoanalysis.

 Psychologists through the ages have consistently been motivated by scientific study and experimentation with mental processes.
 That focus on what is happening within the mind is in contrast to the LCSW emphasis on broader societal concerns.
 But there are branches of psychology that study group dynamics and social psychology as well as individual mental processes.